mthh/contour-isobands-rs/README.md

 This library is WIP, but it should be published on crates.io soon.

 [x] All the isobands code is ported
 [x] Tests are passing
-[ ] Return contours using geo_types primitives and propose GeoJSON serialisation [ ] API is polished enough (and close to contour-rs API) [ ] Rename contour-rs to contour-isolines-rs to clearly distinguish it from this library (contour-isobands-rs) [ ] Publish on crates.io
+[ ] Return contours using geo_types primitives and propose GeoJSON serialisation
+[ ] API is polished enough (and close to contour-rs API)
+[ ] Rename contour-rs to contour-isolines-rs to distinguish it from this library (contour-isobands-rs)
+[ ] Publish on crates.io
+[ ] Use a spatial index to filter calls to `prepare_cell`
+[ ] Make a WASM example

 ### Licence